mattiaforc/GDL/Notes/notes.md

 ## Graph embeddings

-Graph embeddings are the transformation of property graphs to a vector or a set of vectors.
+>Graph embeddings are the transformation of property graphs to a vector or a set of vectors.
 Embedding should capture the graph topology, vertex-to-vertex relationship, and other relevant information about graphs, subgraphs, and vertices.

+>Graph embedding techniques take graphs and embed them in a lower dimensional continuous latent space before passing that representation through a machine learning model.

 The **DeepWalk** method uses random walks to produce graph embeddings.
 The random walk starts in a selected node then we move to the random neighbor from a current node for a defined number of steps.
 The method basically consists of three steps: